osscar-org/osscar-website/_sources/courses/quantum_mechanics.md

 # **Quantum Mechanics**

-Quantum mechanics is the core of modern physics and chemistry.
-Computational physics and chemistry are predominantly involved in implementing computer algorithms of quantum mechanics calculations to simulate molecular and material systems.
+Quantum mechanics is one of the pillars of modern physics and chemistry.
+A large amount of the work carried out in computational physics and chemistry is concerned with the implementation of computer algorithms to perform quantum mechanical calculations with the goal of simulating molecular and material systems.

-Here, we developed several web applications to demonstrate the fundamental concepts and knowledge in quantum mechanics.
-We focused on the numerical methods to solve simple potential systems.
+Here, we present a collection of web applications which demonstrate fundamental concepts underpinning quantum theory.
+Focus has been given to numerical methods employed in the solution of the time independent and dependent Schrödinger equation for systems in the presence of simple potentials.

 ## 1. [Numerical Solution of the Schrödinger Equation for a 1D Quantum Well](https://github.com/osscar-org/quantum-mechanics/blob/develop/notebook/quantum-mechanics/1quantumwell.ipynb)